darrenjaworski/paulie-pomodoro/README.md

 # Paulie Pomodoro

 A beautiful, theme-aware Pomodoro timer for VS Code, designed to help you stay focused and productive.
+"Hey Paulie!
+Paulie.
+More wine."

 ---